-When you request an appointment at the Surgery (whether it is a Routine or Urgent appointment), it is usual for our Reception team to ask for some brief details in order to help us direct you to the right person to help you, which may not always be a GP.
-You do not have to give this information, but it will help you and other patients to be seen more quickly and to get the right care when you need it.
-Please be assured that our Receptionists are not being nosy – the questions they ask you will help our clinicians to prioritise their workload and identify genuine urgent problems.
+When you request an appointment at the Surgery, our Reception team may ask for some brief details in order to help direct you to the right person to deal with your problem.
+You do not have to give this information, but it will help you and other patients to be seen more quickly and to get the right care with an appropriate clinician (which may not always be a GP).
+Our Receptionists are trained in care navigation, and the questions they ask you will also help our clinicians to prioritise their workload and identify genuine urgent problems.

 ** If you experience severe chest pain, collapse, severe breathing difficulties, have one-sided weakness or slurred speech or severe bleeding, please dial 999 immediately **